ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 python pipelines/norm_peaks.py -P 3 -M 100 -O test_out/ -S BJ_norm -G hg19 -C norm_peaks.yaml -I ~/BJ_analysis -return 500 -gs hs -rmdup true
 ```

 The normalization peak pipeline will produce a list of low variance peaks as well as their annotations.
-For our uses, we selected peaks at promotors of genes known to be ubiquitously expressed to increase the likelihood that the selected normalization peaks will work for samples beyond those used as input.
+For our uses, we select peaks at promotors of genes known to be ubiquitously expressed to increase the likelihood that the selected normalization peaks will work for samples beyond those used as input.

 Once suitable normalization peaks have been identified, ATAC-seq bam files and normalization peak coordinates can be used as input into ATAC Primer Tool to identify optimal primer locations, as described in the [README](README.md).